 To secure the practical and theoretical skills learned during the course, homework may be given to assist the students during the evenings of the course.

-Students will need to have recognised qualifications in Anatomy and Physiology, First Aid and Business Studies (all available at PPA).
+Students will need to have recognised qualifications in Anatomy and Physiology and Business Studies (all available at PPA).

 The Penny Price Reflexology Diploma includes: